A Guide to Active User Wheelchairs

 Active user wheelchairs also have a lower backrest than other models.
 This is to give more room around the upper back and shoulders so that the individual can push themselves without having to worry about bashing into the backrest.
 The backrest on an active user chair is low enough to facilitate upper body movement and propulsion, but it also provides sufficient lumbar support as well.

 This is a brief overview of active user wheelchairs and their key features, and we hope it’s given you a better idea of what to expect with these models.
 Whilst they do offer more independence and mobility to individuals, we highly recommend that you speak to an active wheelchair specialist before buying one to make sure that it’s the right model for you.
-That being said, there are now a range of powered wheelchair add-ons that gives users, who previously weren’t able to use active user wheelchairs, the ability to be more independent despite reduced trunk strength.
-Nevertheless, we would always say have an assessment first.
+That being said, there is now a range of powered wheelchair add-ons that gives users, who previously weren’t able to use active user wheelchairs, the ability to be more independent despite reduced trunk strength.
+Nevertheless, we would always say to have an assessment first and always reference this guide to active user wheelchairs if necessary.